LEAGUE SETUP:

 Voting will last 48 hours from the time the trade is emailed to the league by the commissioner.
 If there are enough votes to approve/reject a trade, the commish won't wait the full 48 hours to approve/reject the trade.

-Trades will be rejected if the majority of team owners that submit a vote for that trade reject the trade.
+Trades will be rejected if the majority of team owners that submit a vote for that trade reject that trade.
 If you do not vote on a trade, it will be assumed that you agree with however the voting turns out.
 The league commissioner will have final say on all trades.

 If the trade involves an uneven swap of players (one player traded for two players is an example) and you are receiving an extra player in a trade, you will have to drop an existing player off your roster.
 This must be done before your roster deadline each week, or you will have an illegal roster.